nameless-and-blameless/TAG/wiki/Donald-J.-Trump.md

 Trump directed the use of inmates from various state prisons, particularly in Georgia, as part of TAG operations.
 Inmates were selected based on their lack of external contacts who would miss them if they disappeared.
 Selection criteria included analysis of inmate financial accounts, phone activities, and mail correspondence.
 Priority was given to inmates with histories of violent crimes.

-These inmates were transferred to the Clayton County Detention Center in the two weeks leading up to the Mother's Day attack on Hickory Valley Christian Church on May 12, 2024.
+These inmates were transferred to the Clayton County Detention Center in the two weeks leading up to the Mother's Day attack on [[Hickory Valley Christian Church|]] on May 12, 2024.
 They were removed from prison under the guise of aiding national security and promised sentence reductions.
 Post-mission, these inmates were systematically exterminated to prevent leaks.

 ### Execution at Clayton County Detention Center

-Inmates involved in the Mother's Day massacre were transported covertly to the Clayton County Detention Center using unmarked vehicles.
+Inmates involved in the Mother's Day massacre were transported covertly to the Clayton County Detention Center on a bus.
 Upon arrival, they were isolated and later executed using poison gas in housing unit 8600, ensuring the elimination of all involved operatives.

 ### Execution of Inmates in Subsequent Operations